neurodesk/neurodeskedu/_sources/tutorials/functional_imaging/spm.md

   A tutorial for running a functional MRI analysis in SPM.
 ---

+# Statistical Parametric Mapping (SPM)

+A tutorial for running a functional MRI analysis in SPM.

 > _This tutorial was created by Steffen Bollmann._
 >